Court filing: Manafort faces more than 19 years in prison

 “In the end, Manafort acted for more than a decade as if he were above the law, and deprived the federal government and various financial institutions of millions of dollars,” the prosecutors wrote.
 “The sentence here should reflect the seriousness of these crimes, and serve to both deter Manafort and others from engaging in such conduct.”

 Manafort has been jailed for months as he awaits his formal sentencing.
-His lawyers have said the incarceration has created a mental and physical strain on Manafort, who has recently used a wheelchair in court appearances.
+His lawyers have said the incarceration has created a mental and physical strain on Manafort, who has recently used a wheelchair in court appearances and will turn 70 in April.

 But Mueller’s team made clear that Manafort’s age should not be a consideration, nor does it eliminate the risk that he could still commit new crimes.
-Prosecutors note that “his pattern of criminal activity” lasted more than a decade, that he conspired to tamper with witnesses despite facing indictments in two different districts and that he repeatedly lied to the government and to a grand jury even after he agreed to cooperate and plead guilty.

 “Nothing about the defendant’s age is unusual,” they wrote.
 “Tax offenders are often older and often, like the defendant, wealthy, but they nonetheless receive substantial terms of incarceration notwithstanding age and health issues.”

 Prosecutors often acknowledge mitigating factors that a judge may consider on a defendant’s behalf in favor of a more lenient sentence.
 But none exist here, prosecutors said.

+They note that “his pattern of criminal activity” lasted more than a decade, that he conspired to tamper with witnesses despite facing indictments in two different districts and that he repeatedly lied to the government and to a grand jury even after he agreed to cooperate and plead guilty.

 They also argued that Manafort deserved a sentencing enhancement reserved for defendants who lead or organize others in criminal activity.

 “Manafort controlled the money at issue, he recruited others to facilitate these crimes, and he claimed a larger share of the proceeds,” they said.
 “Further, Manafort was plainly the leader.
 He involved numerous individuals who were both knowing and unknowing participants in the criminal scheme.”

-The filing by prosecutors came just days after a judge in Manafort’s other criminal case ruled that he breached his plea agreement by lying to investigators and a federal grand jury about several topics, including his interactions with an associate the FBI says has ties to Russian intelligence.
+The filing by prosecutors came just days after a judge in Manafort’s other criminal case ruled that he breached his plea agreement by lying to investigators and a federal grand jury about several topics, including his discussions of a Russia-Ukraine peace plan with the associate the FBI says has ties to Russian intelligence.

-That plea-agreement dispute has revealed that Mueller’s team remains focused on Manafort’s contacts with the associate, Konstantin Kilimnik, as prosecutors continue to investigate Russia’s interference in the 2016 presidential election and possible coordination with Trump associates.
+That plea-agreement dispute has revealed that Mueller’s team considers Manafort’s contacts with the associate, Konstantin Kilimnik, to go to the “heart ” of the ongoing investigation into any links between Russian election interference and Trump associates.

-He faces up to five years in prison in that separate case in Washington.
+Manafort faces up to five years in prison in that separate case in Washington, where he admitted to illegally lobbying on behalf of Ukrainian political interests.